 There we stayed for days while the fighting raged outside.
 We didn’t know what would happen to us.
 We were also worried about my older brother Heinz, who was fighting with the German Army on the eastern front.

-Note: The battle for Berlin lasted more than two weeks.
+Note: The battle of Berlin lasted more than two weeks.
 Three and a half million troops from both sides, Soviet and German, took part in the vicious fight.
 Some ten thousand tanks and eleven thousand aircraft were involved.

 Millions of shells were fired into an already devastated city, killing about 250,000 people, including civilians and soldiers on both sides.
 There was no other operation of that scale in World War Two.
 These photos were taken during the battle.